Climate watch: 2012 figures confirm global warming still stalled

 The two major US temperature databases have released their consolidated results for 2012, and as had been expected, global warming has failed to occur for approximately the fourteenth year running.
 One of the US agencies downgraded 2012 to tenth-hottest ever: it had been on track to rank as 9th hottest.

-The tenth-hottest result comes from the US National Oceanic and Atmospheric Administration (NOAA), one of the three main global databases used to assess planetary temperatures and the only one of the three not so far linked to political climate activism*.
+The tenth-hottest result comes from the US National Oceanic and Atmospheric Administration (NOAA), one of the three main global databases used to assess planetary temperatures.

 The NOAA says that the 2012 average was 14.47±0.08°C, which makes it the tenth hottest in its records.
 Preliminary figures released last November ahead of the Doha carbon talks by the World Meteorological Organisation, which averages all three datasets, suggested that the year would be ninth hottest and NASA agrees.
 However the difference is not a big one: the projected WMO figure was 14.45°C.